AdobeDocs/campaign-classic.en/help/configuration/using/configuring-the-interface.md

 1. Save the creation.

-## Create a new type of folder in the navigation hierarchy {#creating-a-new-type-of-folder-in-the-navigation-hierarchy}
+## Creating a new type of folder in the navigation hierarchy {#creating-a-new-type-of-folder-in-the-navigation-hierarchy}

 1. Go to the **[!UICONTROL Administration>Configuration>Navigation hierarchies]** node.
 1. Create a new **xtk:navtree** type **navtree** document.